-3.7 Data Analysis
+3.4 Data Analysis

 Analysis can be categorized as descriptive analysis and inferential analysis (Cooper 1998; Kothari 2004).
 The purpose of inferential approach to research is to form a data base from which to infer characteristics or relationships of population.
-Descriptive analysisis largely the study of distributions of one variable, this sort of analysis may be in respect of one variable - unidimensional analysis, or two variables - bivariate analysis or more than two variables - multivariate analysis (Kothari 2004).
+Descriptive analysis is largely the study of distributions of one variable, this sort of analysis may be in respect of one variable - unidimensional analysis, or two variables - bivariate analysis or more than two variables - multivariate analysis (Kothari 2004).
 To depict the characteristics of the institutions and climate change adaptation practices, the researcher used descriptive analysis, bias was minimized by ensuring that analysis considered both qualitative and quantitative methods of data analysis.
-Preparation of data analysis was done separately for quantitative and for qualitative data analysis.
-For quantitative data analysis questionnaires were cleaned, coded, sorted, and entered into SPSS data base.
-Further analysis involved checking for trends and distributions and taking the data through a statistical tests.
+Preparation of data analysis questionnaires were cleaned, coded, sorted, and entered into SPSS data base.
+Further analysis involved checking for trends and distributions and taking the data through a statistical test.
 The specific statistical tools for analysis of quantitative data used were cross tabulation and frequency to explore associations.